abhilas0/data-engineering-connected-vehicle-project/README.md

 ### Expected Outcomes:

-Real-time insights into vehicle performance and driver behavior.
+* Using this data pipeline and analytics tool, company can gain real-time insights into vehicle performance and driver behavior.
-Improved decision-making based on data-driven analytics.
+* Improved decision-making based on data-driven analytics.
-Enhanced operational efficiency and reduced maintenance costs.
+* Enhanced operational efficiency and reduced maintenance costs.

 ### Technologies Used: